apache/incubator-livy/docs/rest-api.md

 ``kind`` as default kind for all the submitted statements.

-If users want to submit code other than default ``kind`` specified in session creation, users need to specify code kind (spark, pyspark, sparkr or SQL) during statement submission.
+If users want to submit code other than default ``kind`` specified in session creation, users need to specify code kind (spark, pyspark, sparkr or sql) during statement submission.

 #### pyspark